heitorchang/good-practice/django.md

 To save required packages, run `pip freeze > requirements.txt`

-* hide the secret key in a file `secrets.py` and import it in `settings.py`
+* hide the secret key in a file `mysecrets.py` and import it in `settings.py`.
+There is a Python module named `secrets`, so use the name `mysecrets`

 ```
-from .secrets import SECRET_KEY
+from .mysecrets import SECRET_KEY
 ```

 * In the new project, create a .gitignore file with: